 With OMG!
 Superfoods Organic Quinoa Protein Powder for a 30-gram serving size you’ll get 4 grams of protein, 2.5 grams of fiber, 2 grams of fat, and 25 percent of the daily value of iron.

 7. Spirulina Protein

 Spirulina is one of the newer discoveries in the plant-based world.
-This rich emerald colored powder is sourced from a “type of blue-green algae that people can take as a dietary supplement.”
-Spirulina has made its name as a superfood due to its nutritional value, but it’s also a popular ingredient for many vegan beauty products due to a high content of antioxidants and anti-inflammatory properties.
+This rich emerald-colored powder is sourced from a “type of blue-green algae that people can take as a dietary supplement.”
+Spirulina has made its name as a superfood due to its nutritional value, but it’s also a popular ingredient for many vegan beauty products due to its high content of antioxidants and anti-inflammatory properties.
 Plus, spirulina happens to be an excellent source of protein!

 In this Sari Foods Co.
 Organic Spirulina Powder, a serving size of 10 grams has 7 grams of protein, 0.5 grams of fat, and 4 milligrams of iron.
 Unfortunately, while spirulina powder is an excellent source of protein, it’s not a great source of dietary fiber, so make sure not to use this powder for that purpose.

 Choose your favorite spirulina powder such as this 16-ounce package of Sari Foods Co.
 Organic Spirulina Powder for $24.98, this 5.2-ounce package of Spirulina Mater Protein Powder for $14.99, or this 168-gram package of Natural Elements Premium USDA Organic Spirulina Powder for $15.87.